unfoldingWord-dev/Unlocked-Greek-Lexicon-Info/docs/markdown.rst

 Editing for the first of these is only allowed for the value of S2 (Stage 2 of project)  and for the specification of the lexica that were used for editing the file, in the second.
 The valid values for S2 are:
   * NeedsEdit  {initial value when you start editing}
   * NeedsReview  {value you must enter before performing the git commit for your edits}
-  * NeedsFinalCheck {Reviewer enters thiss when 1st Review is complete}
+  * NeedsFinalCheck {Reviewer enters this when 1st Review is complete}
   * ReadyforPublication {Final Reviewer enters this when Final Check/2nd Review is complete}

 The list of lexica should be entered as abbreviations per the list shown in the   `Lexica <http://ugl-info.readthedocs.io/en/latest/abbreviations.html#lexica>`_ section.